 Columbus Day was declared a national holiday by President Franklin D. Roosevelt in 1937.

 Columbus Day was originally celebrated on October 12th.
-It was moved to the 2nd Monday in October in 1971.
+It was moved to the 2nd Monday in October 1971.

-Columbus Day is now celebrated on the 2nd Monday in October.
+In the U.S, Columbus Day is now celebrated on the 2nd Monday in October.